eberharf/cfl/docs/source/SETUP.md

 conda env create -f requirements.yml
 ```

-This command uses the information in the `requirements.yml` file as instructions to generate a new environment.
-It may take a couple of minutes to execute.
+This command uses the information in the `requirements.yml` file to generate a new `coonda` environment.
+It may take a few minutes to execute.
 You should see progress information output onto the screen as packages are successfully downloaded.
 At the end, you should see the output:

 ```
 #